-Applicants may submit qualification statements at any time before the submission deadline on Thursday, February 12, 2015, 4:00 p.m.
+Applicants may submit qualification statements at any time before the submission deadline on Friday, January 29, 2016, 4:00 p.m.
 Eastern time.
 All materials must be submitted as a single PDF document and emailed to trinity@micd.org.

 MICD will convene a public panel to select the partners based on the enclosed criteria.
 After partners have been selected, specific dates for the Regional Sessions will be determined by the selected institutions in consultation with MICD staff.
-We expect the Regional Sessions to be held in summer/fall 2015.
+We expect the Regional Sessions to be held in summer or fall 2016.
 Selected institutions will enter into a contract with AAF to perform the tasks listed in the enclosed section on Scope of Work.